This post was sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are my own.

 We love hanging out here.
 It was the perfect spot to enjoy our snack before heading home!

-Let’s talk about how to make your own trail mix … it really couldn’t be easier.
+Let’s talk about how to make your own trail mix with coconut, dried fruit, and other yummy ingredients … it really couldn’t be easier.

 I wanted tropical flavors for my trail mix.
-So I used a combination of cashews, pumpkin seeds, a mixture of dried fruit (pineapple, mango, and banana), coconut chips, and dark chocolate.
+So I used a combination of cashews, pumpkin seeds, a mixture of dried fruit (pineapple, mango, and banana), coconut chips, and dark chocolate … you are going to love this combination of flavors!

 A mason jar is the perfect storage container for this trail mix.
 I like to keep a big jar on my kitchen counter for easy snacking.